ashish-b-george/ecological-landscapes/README.md

+This repository contains code related to the publication:
+Ashish B. George and Kirill S. Korolev.
+"Ecological landscapes guide the assembly of optimal microbial communities."
+Biorxiv (2022)

+Assembling optimal microbial communities is key for various applications in biofuel production, agriculture, and human health.
+Finding the optimal community is challenging because the number of possible communities grows exponentially with the number of species, and so an exhaustive search cannot be performed even for a dozen species.
+Here we analyze heuristic search strategies for finding the optimal community using data from experiments and simulations of microbial consumer-resource models.
+In particular, we analyze the "landscapes" of community function and identify statistical metrics that control the efficacy of the search process.
+These metrics, called ruggedness metrics, can be inferred from preliminary, noisy data.
+We also study how various biological properties such as niche overlap, resource distributions, and cross-feeding affect search success.
+Overall, our results establish the conditions necessary for the success of the heuristic search and provide concrete design principles for building high-performing microbial consortia

+Part of  code generates and analyzes data of microbial communities s

 ## Description of files and folders

 1) files in the main directory are the files required to make the figures in the main text and SI.